 Performance coaching allows managers to better support their employees by providing resources to reach their goals.
 It also encourages communication between managers and employees with questions and concerns.

-On the other hand, coaching can also be delivered in dedicated sessions.
-Employees can step away from work and focus on the ongoing process of development.
-This can be a great option for areas of expertise that require more time to learn.
+Alternatively, coaching can be delivered in dedicated sessions where employees can temporarily step away from their work to focus on their ongoing development.
+This approach is ideal for areas of expertise that require more in-depth learning and practice.

 Performance coaches (or any effective manager for that matter) should assure employees that criticism is only given when there is a good reason.
 Using constructive feedback will help create an honest environment.
-This will eventually give employees opportunities to be honest with, which will help them become better leaders.
+This will eventually give employees opportunities to be honest, which will help them become better leaders.

 Performance coaching creates environments where employees feel respected and needed.
 Even though the performance coach is likely a manager, they work alongside employees to further improve performance.